hpc2n/sphinx-lesson-template/content/openmp-basics.rst

         I think the number is 1.

     Note that all treads print 1.
-    This happens because each thread has its own `number` variable that is initialized to 1.
+    This happens because each thread has its own :code:`number` variable that is initialized to 1.
     The incrementation effects only thread's own copy of the variable.

 We can use the **private** clause to turn a variable that has been declared outside a parallel construct into a private variable: